wb14123/blog/jekyll/_posts/2020-11-02-Use-TLA+-to-Verify-Cache-Consistency.markdown

 ## What Else Can Go Wrong

 In the algorithm above, we can see the data in cache and database can be consistent once the client has done the work.
-But it doesn't say any thing about client failure.
-Because the client write to database then invalid the cache, if the client is down during these two operations, it will not invalid the cache so it will have stale data.
+But it doesn't say anything about client failure.
+Because the client writes to database then invalidates the cache, if the client is down during these two operations, it will not invalidate the cache so it will have stale data.
 To specify this in TLA+, we can add two behaviors into Next:

 ```
 Failure(c) == /\ states' = [states EXCEPT ![c] = "fail"]